matomo-org/developer-documentation/docs/media-analytics/setup.md

 # Setting up Media Analytics

 In this guide we will learn how to get [Media Analytics](http://www.media-analytics.net/) to automatically track your website's video and audio media, in particular: HTML5 videos and audios, Youtube videos and Vimeo videos.
+Supported players are for example JW Player, VideoJS and also many other HTML5 based video players.

 ## Embedding the Media Analytics JavaScript Tracker